Solutions

 That’s what Sprig MCP solves.

-Starting today, teams can connect Sprig directly to Claude, ChatGPT, Cursor, Gemini, GitHub Copilot, and other AI tools through the Model Context Protocol (MCP).
+Starting today, teams can connect Sprig directly to Claude, ChatGPT, Cursor, Gemini, and other AI tools through the Model Context Protocol (MCP).
 Instead of exporting CSVs, copying survey responses into prompts, or manually moving data between systems, AI tools can access the customer evidence already living in Sprig.

 Research becomes available wherever work is happening, and I believe this is a much bigger shift than a new integration.